alberto-martino/alberto-martino/README.md

 🗺️ Hi!
 I am originally from Milan, Italy, where I have spent eighteen years of my life.
 In September 2022, I moved to London for my bachelor's degree, which I will complete in 2025.

 🗣️ I have a strong interest in International Organisations and Global Affairs!
-In 2020, I won a competition organised by the European Commission, Bocconi University and LaRepublica Newspaper with a paper on EU relations with the US and China.
+In 2020, I won a competition organised by the European Commission, Bocconi University and La Repubblica Newspaper with a paper on EU relations with the US and China.

 ## Current Projects